 The Career Services Coordinator offers students personal assistance in identifying alums to approach about becoming a mentor.
 A mentor match service is also offered by the Iowa Chapter of the American Planning Association before each annual conference.

 In the spring semester the School arranges mock interviews in which selected planning employers “interview” students for hypothetical planning positions.
 At the end of the interview, the employer gives feedback on the student’s resume and interviewing strengths and weaknesses.
 Additional support for employment searches is provided by the Iowa Chapter of the American Planning Association in which planning practitioners conduct mock interviews for planning students and other young planners.

 Students are strongly encouraged to begin networking with professional planners, including at local, regional and national APA conferences.
 To support this, the School is often able to provide some travel expense assistance.
 Creating a LinkedIn page is also suggested as a way to increase networking and guidance is given on building a professional online presence.

-Additional recommended methods to use in finding a position include joining the national planning organization, APA; creating a personal website; joining LinkedIn; becoming involved with local or regional planning organizations; running for a campus charter committee; or running for a Student Representative Council Executive Committee position at the American Planning Association.
+Additional recommended methods to use in finding a position include joining the national planning organization, APA; creating a personal website; becoming involved with local or regional planning organizations; running for a campus charter committee; or running for a Student Representative Council Executive Committee position at the American Planning Association.